mexico86/mxco86-website/content/posts/multi-level-wardley-maps.md

 The two previous maps do not show anything about the external environment that the group is operating in.
 We find that a third map can be useful to represent this, sometimes focusing on a specific component that we feel is worth effort.
 Mapping the environment of these components helps us stay aware of other developments in the space and how things are moving relative to what we are doing. i.e. is our work still valuable and is the effort still justified.
 It also helps us to spotlight organisational inertia where that is a concern, rather than having these elements as secondary items on a more complex map.
 Figure 3 shows a context map used to highlight the constraints on the development of a component due to factors within the wider organisation.

 {{< figure src="/images/articles/2nd-level-context-wardley-map.png" caption="Figure 3: More Detailed Context Map" >}}

+Highlighting the inertia as it relates to this particular team on the map is useful only if we can then use this information in some way.
+In this case the context map highlights an incorrect assumption in the previous maps - the supporting data component is much more immature than first thought.
+This presents a problem for the team and is not something that they can explicitly control.
+Moving back up to the top-level context allows us to see how we can deal with the problem on an organisational level and there is a second team assigned to this area.
+The maps help us address this as an explicit element of the organisational strategy.
+We also highlight and detail the team's need and where it may benefit from being a user of another team's work.
+Additionally we can now feed the new information into the other maps to correct the position of the data component.

+{{< figure src="/images/articles/1st-level-organisational-wardley-map-revised.png" caption="Figure 4: Top-level Map Incorporating New Information" >}}

 ### The Magic Number? {#the-magic-number}